alexmustin/woocustomemails/readme.md

-# Woo Custom Emails Per Product
+# WC Custom Emails Per Product

 > Easily add custom content for each product into the default WooCommerce receipt emails.